wombleton/gitlaw-nz/acts/N/National Animal Identification and Tracing Act 2012.md

     (2) A failure to comply with subclause (1) does not invalidate the regulations or standards that incorporate the material by reference.

-##### 6 Acts and Regulations Publication Act 1989 not applicable to material incorporated by reference
+##### 6 Application of Legislation Act 2012 to material incorporated by reference

-*   The [Acts and Regulations Publication Act 1989][186] does not apply to material incorporated by reference in regulations.
+*   (1) [Subpart 1][189] of Part 2 of the Legislation Act 2012 does not apply to material incorporated by reference in regulations.

+    (2) Nothing in [section 41][190] of the Legislation Act 2012 requires material that is incorporated by reference in regulations or standards made under this Act to be presented to the House of Representatives.

+    Schedule 3 clause 6: replaced, on 5 August 2013, by [section 77(3)][117] of the Legislation Act 2012 (2012 No 119).

 ##### 7 Application of Regulations (Disallowance) Act 1989

-*   (1) Nothing in [section 4][187] of the Regulations (Disallowance) Act 1989 requires material that is incorporated by reference in regulations or standards made under this Act to be presented to the House of Representatives.

-    (2) The Regulations (Disallowance) Act 1989, apart from the modification to the application of [section 4][187] of the Act made by subclause (1), applies to regulations.
+*   \[Repealed\]

+    Schedule 3 clause 7: repealed, on 5 August 2013, by [section 77(3)][117] of the Legislation Act 2012 (2012 No 119).

 ---